KanhaiyaDutta/CodeClauseInternship_ToDo_App/README.md

 ## Features

 - Add and delete tasks
-- Mark tasks as completed
+- Mark tasks as completed.